First Search for Light Dark Matter in the Neutrino Fog with XENONnT

 The XENONnT experiment comprises a central detector, operating as a time projection chamber (TPC), with an active target of 5.9 tonnes of cryogenic liquid xenon, enclosed by a Cherenkov neutron veto (NV) and muon veto \cite{XENON1T:2014eqx} detector to mitigate radiogenic neutrons and cosmogenic muon-induced backgrounds.
 The operation of XENONnT is supported by various subsystems, including a gas-phase and a liquid-phase xenon circulation and purification system, a radon removal system \cite{Murra:2022mlr}, and a krypton distillation column \cite{XENON:2016bmq}.
 A particle interaction in the xenon target may produce a nuclear recoil (NR) with the xenon nucleus, or an electronic recoil (ER) with the atomic electrons.
-Two arrays of photomultiplier tubes (PMTs) at the top and bottom of the TPC collect the light from the scintillation signal (S1) and ionization signal (S2), converting them to photo-electrons (PE).
-The digitizer converts the PE waveforms that cross the digitization thresholds into PMT hits, which are clustered into peaks by reconstruction software \cite{strax, straxen}.
+Two arrays of photomultiplier tubes (PMTs) at the top and bottom of the TPC collect the light from the scintillation signal (S1) and the ionization signal (S2), converting them to photo-electrons (PE).
+Digitizers convert the PE waveforms that cross the digitization threshold into PMT hits, which are clustered into peaks by reconstruction software \cite{strax, straxen}.
 The detector wall consists of Polytetrafluoroethylene (PTFE) panels to enhance photon gain (g1).
-A cathode near the bottom of the TPC and gate electrodes below the liquid-gas interface generate a vertical electric field of approximately \SI{23}{V/cm}, which drifts the ionization electrons to the liquid-gas interface with a maximum drift time of \SI{2.2}{ms}.
-An extraction field is generated by the gate and anode electrodes, leading to the secondary scintillation of the extracted electrons.
+The cathode electrode near the bottom of the TPC and the gate electrode below the liquid-gas interface establish a vertical electric field of approximately \SI{23}{V/cm}, which drifts the ionization electrons to the liquid-gas interface with a maximum drift time of \SI{2.2}{ms}.
+An extraction field is generated by the gate and anode electrodes, leading to secondary scintillation of the extracted electrons.
 The extraction efficiency and single electron scintillation gain contribute to the electron gain (g2).
 Further details on XENONnT can be found in Ref. \cite{XENON:2024wpa}.